justindepierro/boxcall/ROLE_SYSTEM_IMPLEMENTATION_STATUS.md

 4. **Test modal functionality** with new role system

 The foundation is now solid and ready for your app to use the new unified role system! 🚀
+# [ARCHIVED] Historical Reference

+This document is kept for history.
+For current status and roadmap, see `docs/CURRENT_STATUS.md` and `docs/product/ROADMAP.md`.